3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 3.1.2 OPC package layout
 It is RECOMMENDED that producers of 3MF Documents use the following part naming convention:

-Paths of image3dsheet SHOULD consist four segments "/3D/volumetric/" as the first two segments, the name of a image3d-element that references this image3dsheet as third segment (for example "/3D/volumetric/mixingratios/", and the name of the image3dsheet as last segment (for example "sheet0001.png").
-The 3D Texture part that is the image3dsheet MUST be associated with the 3D Model part via the 3D Texture relationship.
+Paths of  \<image3dsheet> SHOULD consist four segments. "/3D/volumetric/" as the first two segments, the name of a image3d-element that references this  \<image3dsheet> as third segment (for example "/3D/volumetric/mixingratios/", and the name of the image3dsheet as last segment (for example "sheet0001.png").
+The 3D Texture part that is the  \<image3dsheet> MUST be associated with the 3D Model part via the 3D Texture relationship.

-This implies that all image3dsheet parts for an image3d-object SHOULD be located in same OPC folder.
+This implies that all  \<image3dsheet> parts for an image3d-object SHOULD be located in same OPC folder.

 ![OPC package layout](images/OPC_overview.png)